'Quit Your Day Job Is Garbage Advice'

 Because everyone knows money is far more valuable than time...

+No, it's good advice.
+That shitty job is not as bad as starting a new business, which has a extremely high probability of failure.
+Do you want the high stress of paying bills when it fails or doesn't generate enough revenue?
+I don't think so.
+Also businesses require more expenses than the revenue it generates, at least initially.
+So you need an income source to capitalize that business.

-it's not IF you quit your day job it's WHEN (Score:2)
+it's not IF you quit your day job it's WHEN (Score:4, Informative)

 The summary says you shouldn't quit your day job, but obviously he did because he doesn't still wait tables at Red Lobster.
 It's about WHEN you quit your day job.

 This will be a fairly personal decision, but a bunch of factors come in to play. first of all, if you can't survive on the money your startup is providing, then obviously you need to keep your day job.
-And once you can make more money running your own company than spending that same time at your day job, it's a no-brainer to quit to focus on your s
+And once you can make more money running your own company than spending that same time at your day job, it's a no-brainer to quit to focus on your startup.
+The real challenge is the in-between states, and that's going to depend on your opinion of your existing job.
+Is it something you enjoy? and does it provide you the flexibility to work on the other project that you're passionate about? in that case stick around.
+Is it something you despise?
+Do you absolutely detest going to work each morning? is it interfering with your passions?
+In that case it may be worth taking a pay cut to work on your startup.

 Or better yet...
 (Score:2)